Defi-Project-list/daemons/messages/README.md

 ### Frequency

-Triggers the action every fixed amount of blocks.
+Triggers the action every fixed amount of seconds.

 ### Repetitions